 Under Oklahoma law, the adoption of a stepchild confers onto the stepparent all of the rights and responsibilities of a birth parent.
 In other words, you will have the same rights under the law as if you were the child's natural parent.
 In addition to the rights regarding custody and parental decision making that a stepparent will gain, there is also a financial responsibility that attaches as well.

 As an adoptive stepparent, you will be charged with providing for the child's emotional, mental, physical, social, educational and financial needs.
 The child will also inherit from you as if they were your own natural child.
-Additionally, an adoption may provide a blended family with a tighter bond moving forward.

 Changing the Surname of an Adopted Child